 Both ended as suicides in desperation and despair, but also in an excruciating understanding of how their lives had reached their limits.
 Both readily talked about suicide in their Ritz revelry.
 They were dead serious about the right to annihilate themselves.
 They “felt death made them more real,” Crowther notes.
 Were they wrong to think so?
 Crowther does not pose such a question, but it is worth answering in so far as acknowledging they both keenly wanted the attention of posterity and therefore how they died, and when they died, was of signal importance to them.

 For very different reasons, as Crowther shows, both needed support systems that men took for granted and that allowed men to weather their depressions.
-For a time, in their marriages—however fraught—these women did have a kind of infrastructure of home and family, although Plath was much better at organizing herself, her husband, and their two children.
+For a time, in their marriages—however fraught—these women had a kind of infrastructure of home and family, although Plath was much better at organizing herself, her husband, and their two children.
 In fact, she was so good at organizing that her husband Ted Hughes, as Crowther shows, was quite bereft without her, even though he left because he did not want to be organized!

 Crowther deplores the pathographies that see in every sadness and depression warning signs of demise.
 To be sure, the signs are there, but so is the evidence of Sexton’s and Plath’s ebullience and power.
 They both knew how to eat men like air.
 But men were not their only problem.
 As Crowther notes, “both women had overbearing and emotionally demanding mothers,” and try as they might, these poets also found it difficult not to be “overbearing and emotionally demanding.”
 Did they discuss as much at the Ritz?
 Crowther can only speculate: “It seems unlikely Plath and Sexton would not talk about their mother-daughter relationships.”
 Both women also liked to talk about the men in their lives.
 Crowther asks: “Did they gossip about their husbands and dramatic marriages over their third martini at the Ritz while these very husbands were at home waiting for them to return?”